cvandekerckh/biasrec/README.md

 # Biasrec
+This is the test for the Web Mining course.
 The following repo implements a web application designed to study of recommender systems in an online setting

 # Installation